rsnyder/IndigoNarrative/README.md

 ## Image

- This illustration, which is included in _L'art de l'indigotier_ (1770) as a supplement to writings about indigo production, depicts indigo workers <span data-mouseover-image-zoomto="">churning indigo leaves.</span>
+ This illustration, which is included in _L'art de l'indigotier_ (1770) as a supplement to writings about indigo production, depicts indigo workers <span data-mouseover-image-zoomto="1671,3280,1122,1012">churning indigo leaves.</span>
 <param ve-image
        label="L'art de l'indigotier"
        description="by Paul de Beauvais-Raseau, illustrations by L.F.
 Delatour"